Cryptoc1/blog/README.md

 # Zipf
 [Zipf](https://youtu.be/fCn8zs912OE) is a blogging system written in python, using Flask and MongoDB.
+To see an example of this system, see my personal [blog](https://cryptoc1.github.io).

 **THIS IS A BETA AND MAY BREAK EASILY**

 ## Setup
 Currently, Zipf is designed to be a server-side api, which can take requests from clients for posts.
 This is probably pretty backwards, and will most likely be reimplemented later on.